coberndorm/Niche-Modelling/README.md

 `write-your-code-here`

+## Virtual Species
+The guide for virtual species can be found in [Virtual Species Generation](https://github.com/ltorov/VirtualSpeciesGeneration) by Luisa Toro Villegas

 ## Project Status
 Project is: _in progress_ / _complete_ / _no longer being worked on_.
 If you are no longer working on it, provide reasons why.